-Instead, tee it forward or start playing on par-three golf courses.
+Instead, tee it forward or start playing on par-three executive style courses.
 As you evolve, keep playing different tees and new golf courses.
 I bet you will have a lot more fun and probably keep the foursome behind you a lot happier as well.

-If you’re a brand new golfer, you have the advantage of not having formed bad habits over years or decades like a lot golfers.
-Instead of trying to learn how to play the sport on your own, hire a swing coach.
-Even a few lessons to work on the fundamentals will help you drastically speed up success.
+If you’re a brand-new golfer, you have the advantage of not having formed bad habits over years or decades like a lot of golfers.
+Instead of trying to learn how to play golf on your own, hire a swing coach.
+Even a few golf lessons to work on the fundamentals will help you drastically speed up success.